 In many cases, doctors do not know what causes sarcoma.
 They tend to occur sporadically, with little or no family history.

-However, researchers have identified some possible risk factors:
+However, researchers have identified some possible

 High doses of radiation: Having undergone previous radiation therapy for cancer increases the risk of developing a soft tissue sarcoma later on.

 Genetic conditions: Genetic factors may play a role.
 People with syndromes such as neurofibromatosis and tuberous sclerosis appear to have a higher risk of sarcoma.

 Exposure to chemicals: Exposure to vinyl chloride, dioxins, and phenoxyacetic herbicides may increase the risk, but more evidence is needed to confirm this.